nate-kean/ads-explorer/README.md

   but as it is now it delegates as much as it can except the bare minimum to the "classic" way of doing it.
-* There's probably a better way to do a lot of this, but the sheer obscurity of the topic led to some cargo cult programming.
+* There's probably a better way to do a lot of this, but the sheer obscurity of the topic led to some Cargo Cult programming.

 ## Attributions
 See `LICENSE`.